intel-retail/automated-self-checkout/docs_src/pipelinerun.md

     - **r#.jsonl** for each of pipeline/workload that is running and is the pipeline/workload inference results.
     - **gst-launch_device_#.log** for gst-launch console output helping for debug; the `device` in file name can be core|dgpu|xeon.

-The **#** suffixed each log file name corresponding to each pipeline run index number.
+The **#** suffixed to each log file name corresponds to each pipeline run index number.

 ## Sample output